PhD in Nursing

 • NRSG 601 (3) Doctoral Seminar

-2. A portfolio of research and leadership competencies
+2. A portfolio of research and leadership competencies.

-3. Successful completion of comprehensive examination requirements; and
+3. Successful completion of comprehensive examination requirements.

 4. Successful defense of the doctoral dissertation NRSG 699 (0) Doctoral Dissertation.